Ukrainian gudgeon

-The Ukrainian gudgeon (Gobio sarmaticus) is a species of gudgeon, a small freshwater fish in the family Cyprinidae.
+The Ukrainian gudgeon (Gobio sarmaticus) is a species of gudgeon, a small freshwater ray-finned fish in the family Gobionidae.
 It is widespread in the lower parts of Dniester and Southern Bug drainages in Ukraine and Moldova.
 It is also likely to be present in the lower Dnieper River.
 It is a freshwater demersal fish, and grows up to 13 cm length.